willbox858/willbox858/README.md

 ### 🔧 In Progress
 > Things I'm working on

-- [SillyNotes:](https://github.com/willbox858/SillyNotes/tree/main) A plug-in I'm "making" to experiment with AI code generation using Claude.
+- [SillyNotes:](https://github.com/willbox858/SillyNotes/tree/main) A plug-in I'm "making" as an experiment with AI code generation using Claude.
 Converts .md files into .json files.

 ### 🔗 Website Links
 > You can find me here